rattxt/rattxt/README.md

 - 👋 Hi, I’m @rattxt
 - 👀 I’m interested in robotics
 - 🌱 I’m currently learning Arduino & C++ programming
-- 📫 How to reach me: gift a crow a wax-sealed, hand-written note, and something shiny and hope for the best.
+- 📫 How to reach me: gift a crow a wax-sealed, hand-written note and something shiny.
+Then, hope for the best.

 -                _     __,..---""-._                 ';-,
         ,    _/_),-"`             '-.                `\\